-who was reared in Texas.

-Baptist Theological Seminary in Fort Worth, Texas

-and an undergraduate degree

-from Dallas Baptist Univer-

-In a statement on his

-résumé, Hankins shared how

-he was exposed to Christianity all of his life, noting that

-his father was a Baptist deacon and a grandfather was a

-Hankins made a profession of faith in 1963 - at

-age 13.
-Four years later, he

-committed himself to the

-Baptist preacher.
+He is a California native who was reared in Texas.
+He holds M.Div. and Ph.D. degrees from Southwestern Baptist Theological Seminary in Fort Worth, Texas and an undergraduate degree from Dallas Baptist University.
+In a statement on his résumé, Hankins shared how he was exposed to Christianity all of his life, noting that his father was a Baptist deacon and a grandfather was a Baptist preacher.
+Hankins made a profession of faith in 1963 - at age 13.
+Four years later, he committed himself to the Gospel ministry and in 1970 was ordained to the Gospel ministry.
+Hankins served three Texas Baptist churches from 1971-85.